appsecjay/Clickjacking-Scanner/README.md

 ##### Acknowledgements

-  A special thanks to to @Karim shoair [D4Vinci] for creating the original clickjacking Tester Tool.
+  A special thanks to @Karim shoair [D4Vinci] for creating the original "clickjacking Tester" Tool.